Sunday, 17 July 2022

 TEXAS GUINAN

 For a more elegant, sedate experience there was singer Helen Morgan who became a friendly rival.
 Morgan (1900-1941) was another successful showgirl but of a completely different type.
 As a singer she was known for singing Torch Songs, slow mournful bluesy ballads of lost loves and being mistreated by no-good men with hits like "Love Me Or Leave Me" and "Can't Help Lovin' That Man Of Mine".
 Like Texas, Helen appeared in the Ziegfeld Follies and had even more stage success with major Broadway musicals "Showboat" and "Sweet Adeline" along with a few film appearances in the silent era.
 She would have her own speakeasy called Chez Morgan, French for "House Of Morgan" a play on the august banking firm owned by JP Morgan, the House Of Morgan.
 If Club El Fay was known for fun and games the House Of Morgan was the place you went to drown your tears.
 Wearing dignified black gowns Helen would perch atop a piano and regally serenade the respectful audience with torch songs.
 Texas was not glamorous but Helen was in her austere way, dressed in elegant gowns and tasteful jewels.
 Although attractive she was too remote and dignified to be sex symbol, but Dot King was.
 If Texas was about having an endless wild party and Helen appealed to the more intellectual and artistic drinker, Dot King sold sex appeal.
 Although she was actually six years older than Helen Morgan (her age being another one of her secrets) and secretly married, Dot was to all appearences a youthful flapper who could dance til dawn to the latest Charleston steps.
 Her club, which actually predated Texas and Helen's, was more jumping than Chez Morgan but more discreet than the rowdy Club El Fay with the prettiest girls and the prettiest hostess in Miss King who had acquired a new nickname "The Broadway Butterfly".
-Her backers were unknown but she was known to have mobsters among her clients including Arnold Rothstein who certainly had the deep pockets to do so.
+Her backers were unknown but she was known to have mobsters among her clients including Arnold Rothstein who certainly had the deep pockets and Mob connections to do so.

 HELEN MORGAN & RUDY VALEE

 After society millionaire Kearsley Mitchell was cleared of Dot's unexplained murder more unsavory rumours and theories were bandied about by the police and a rabid media.
 Another one of her wealthy admirers was Draper Daugherty, who happened to be the wayward son of Harry Daughtery, the scandal prone (and soon to be indicted for corruption) Attorney General of the Warren Harding administration.
 Draper was a typical failson, a drunkard, gambler and womanizer who quickly checked himself into a sanitorium leading to obvious conspiracy theories that he or a hitman acting on his or his father's behalf had murdered Dot to cover up their affair, or that she had been silenced for knowing too much about his father's crooked deals.
 Then as if to further fuel suspicions Draper then escaped from the sanitorium and went on the run leading to more screaming headlines.
-There was no evidence that Draper was even in New York at the time of the murder however and the exasperated police dismissed him as well once they finally caught up with him.
+There was no evidence that Draper was even in New York at the time of the murder however and the exasperated police dismissed him as a suspect as well once they finally caught up with him.

 DK-and-AG-pic

 Dot had a complicated relationship with her mother Kate.
 She was a devout Catholic who strongly disapproved of Dot's wild and wayward ways and the two had frequent rows but they stayed in contact and she vouched for Mitchell as being a gentleman.
 Instead she had a very different opinion about another one of her lovers.
 Alberto Guimares was another 1920s stereotype, the Latin Lover.
 Guimares was a gigolo whose only visible means of support was the money and gifts he got from women, including Dot whose judgement about men was oddly lacking when it came to his dubious charms.
 According to her mother and friends Guimares was a cad who mooched off of her, cheated on her and smacked her around for good measure yet she was completely in thrall to his slick persona telling friends "one day I'll retire and take care of my Alberto".
 The Puerto Rican Guimares was also yet another typical Roaring Twenties figure; an inept conman.
 Originally a steel company executive who had looted his company's coffers to engage in a stock market grift, lost the money, got fired and fled to the mainland in search of another grift but ended up as a pathetic gigolo.
 Mrs Keenan was convinced of his guilt and urged the cops to drag him in which they duly did but the cocky Latin Lover produced an alibi in the form of Aurelia Dreyfus, billed by the press as a beautiful blonde socialite but actually a respectable upper middle-class girl he was having an affair with and who swore he had spent the night with her.
 The coroner later set the time of death in the early morning when Guimares was seen having breakfast which gave him a stronger alibi.
-For his part Guimares hated Mrs Keenan as much as she hated him and he told the police that she was also another "gouger" living off of Dot's generosity and who would be happy to make up stories to sell to the press and in fact Dot had only recently made out a new will leaving her estate to Kate which was found on a nearby table.
+For his part Guimares hated Mrs Keenan as much as she hated him and he told the police that she was also another "gouger" living off of Dot's generosity and who would be happy to make up stories to sell to the press and may have even killed Dot herself.
+Police thought this unlikely but in fact Dot had only recently made out a new will leaving her estate to Kate which was found on a nearby table.
 So lacking any real evidence the frustrated police released him.
 Guimares was such an obvious sleaze that additional theories were speculated about, including that they were running a blackmail scheme entrapping wealthy married men, one of whom killed her.
 Or that they were involved with a ring of jewel thieves one of whom killed her for her stash of missing jewels that were in fact missing.
 There was no evidence that there was a blackmail ring but the press enjoyed the scandalous speculation that implied, or that she had to force men to support her or that Guimares had to force her to support him.
 As for the jewel thief ring there in fact had been such a ring operating in the area but there's no evidence that Guimares, who was at most an inept embezzler, was actually a jewel thief and the missing jewels never turned up and putting a tail on Guimares turned up nothing either.
 As the trail petered out the press gave her a new nickname "The Broken Butterfly" and that would stick until the story jumped back into the headlines again the next year with yet another murder of a pretty actress/escort friend of Dot's.

 LOUISE LAWSON & HILDA FERGUSON ~ THE TEXAS BUTTERFLY & THE SHIMMY GIRL;